mattcl/aoc-ci-bencher/SPECIFICATION.md

 1. `AOC_DAY`: an integer corresponding to the desired day to run.

-MUST output a path (relative to the project root or absolute), that corresponds to the input for the day specified by `AOC_DAY`.
+MUST output a path - relative to the project root - that corresponds to the input for the day specified by `AOC_DAY`.
 The input MUST exist in the submission's repository.

 If an input for a specified day does not exist, the script MUST exit with a